The transition from nursery to ‘big school’ or Reception can seem huge – both to you as a parent and to your child!

 Try to be really consistent about the bedtime routine so your child is less tired.
 This is especially important if your child still tends to have a nap.

 Make use of your local library’s story time sessions.
 Group time and group reading is part of the school day.
-It will help with concentration if your child has already had lots of practice sitting calmly and attentively in a story time situation.
+It will help with concentration if your child has already had practice sitting calmly and attentively in a story time situation.

 Teach your child how to share attention.
 Don’t let your child demand your attention immediately if you’re doing something else.
 They’re soon going to be in a class with other children and having to wait their turn.
 Playing board games too is a good way of reinforcing the concept of taking turns.